cyberhexe/red-toolkit/README.md

 * **kekeo** is a little toolbox I have started to manipulate Microsoft Kerberos in C (and for fun). https://github.com/gentilkiwi/kekeo

 ### Local Escalation
+* **JAWS** JAWS is PowerShell script designed to help penetration testers (and CTFers) quickly identify potential privilege escalation vectors on Windows systems.
+It is written using PowerShell 2.0 so 'should' run on every Windows version since Windows 7. https://github.com/411Hall/JAWS
 * **AutoLocalPrivilegeEscalation** An automated script that download potential exploit for linux kernel from exploitdb, and compile them automatically https://github.com/ngalongc/AutoLocalPrivilegeEscalation
 * **linux-smart-enumeration** Linux Privilege Escalation Enumeration Script (with colored output) https://github.com/diego-treitos/linux-smart-enumeration
 * **Powerless** Windows Privilege Escalation Enumeration Script (only cmd, no powershell) https://github.com/M4ximuss/Powerless